-In each of 2005, 2008 and 2009 our compensation program also consisted of restricted stock units ("RSUs") pursuant to a restricted stock unit plan (the "2005 RSU Plan").
+In each of 2005, 2008 and 2009 our compensation program also consisted of RSUs pursuant to a restricted stock unit plan (the "2005 RSU Plan").
 A RSU represents a contingent obligation to deliver a share of our common stock to the holder of the RSU on a distribution date.
 Each RSU award made to our executives in 2005 vested one-third (1/3) upon grant and the balance in equal monthly increments on the first day of each month beginning January 1, 2006 and ending December 1, 2007.
 The vested shares underlying the RSU awards are issued on the earlier of (i) a Change of Control (as defined in our 2005 RSU Plan), or (ii) in four annual installments starting on January 1, 2011.
 In the event of a Change of Control, our issuance of the vested shares shall be made in a lump sum distribution.
-In the absence of a Change of Control, the issuance of vested shares shall be made in four (4) equal installments on each of January 1, 2011, January 1, 2012, January 1, 2013 and January 1, 2014, with the first three installments already distributed.
+In the absence of a Change of Control, the issuance of vested shares shall be made in four (4) equal installments on each of January 1, 2011, January 1, 2012, January 1, 2013 and January 1, 2014, with all installments already distributed.
 Upon our distribution of the vested shares underlying the RSU awards, the recipients must submit to us the par value of \$0.01 per share.
-Since the 2005 RSU Plan mandates fixed distribution dates commencing at January 1, 2011 (which will pre-date any new RSU grant under our 2005 Plan), we do not anticipate issuing Additional RSUs.
+Since the 2005 RSU Plan mandates fixed distribution dates commencing at January 1, 2011 (which will pre-date any new RSU grant under our 2005 Plan), we do not anticipate issuing additional RSUs under the 2005 RSU Plan.
+As described in Proposal 3, shareholders are being asked to adopt a new RSU plan (the "2014 RSU Plan") for employees, officers, non-employee directors and consultants.
+RSUs granted under the 2014 RSU Plan to employees will generally be distributed in the year after they vest unless the grant provides otherwise.
+The grant to employees may provide that distribution is further deferred to future years, but unlike the 2005 RSU Plan the dates of distribution are not fixed in the 2014 RSU Plan.
+As with the 2005 RSU Plan, vested shares will be distributed upon a qualifying Change of Control.
+No RSUs have been awarded under the 2014 RSU Plan and none can be awarded until such plan's adoption by shareholders.
+It is anticipated that the first awards under such plan will be made to non-employee directors as part of our compensation paid to non-employee directors shortly after the 2014 Annual Meeting.
+See "Director Compensation."

 Equity awards granted to an executive upon commencing employment are considered in and serve to reduce, the annual equity awards that may be made to such executive later in such year.